baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_FITS.md

 ###### CASA

+After launching CASA, you can type `viewer` in the CASA command line environment to launch the GUI image previewer.
+{: .fs-2 }

-You can use the following [CASA Software Package](https://casa.nrao.edu/) commands to convert between the Miriad and FITS format images:
+You can use the following [CASA Software Package](https://casa.nrao.edu/) commands to convert between the CASA and FITS format images:
 {: .fs-2 }

 ```